JereKuusela/valheim-world_edit_commands/README.md

 - `center=x,z,y`: Overrides the player position and sets `rotate` center point.
 - `chance=number`: Randomly filters included objects.
 For example 0.5 includes about half of the objects (50%).
 - `creator=player id`: Sets the piece creator.
 Use 0 for no creator.
-- `circle=number` or `radius=number`: Radius for included objects.
+- `circle=number` or `circle=min-max`: Radius for included objects.
 If not given, the hovered object is only affected.
 - `connect`: Includes entire structures.
 - `data=[key]`: Prints ZDO data.
 - `data=[key,value]`: Sets ZDO data.
 The key must already exist in the data.
 - `durability=number` or `health=number`: Sets the current durability for items, the current health for structures and the maximum health for creatures.
 Very high values like 1E30 turn the target invulnerable (including gravity for structures).
 - `fuel=number`: Sets the fuel amount.
 Without number, prints the fuel amount.
 - `from=x,z,y`: Same as the `center`.
-- `guide`: Visualizes the affected area instead of doing anything.
-Turn off by not giving the `radius`.
 - `height`: Maximum height from the `center` point (default is 1000 meters).
 - `id`: Filters objects by id.
 Supports starts with, ends with or contains by using "*".
 Default is `*` that allows all objects which don't start with "_".
 - `info`: Prints information of objects.